-The Torah reading of VaYishlach concludes with a record of Esau’s descendants and chieftains.
-Since Esau married into the Canaanite family of Seir, and settled in his hill country in the south, the Torah lists the sons of Seir, ‘the inhabitants of the land’ (Gen. 36:20).
+The Torah reading of VaYishlach concludes with a list of Esau’s descendants and chieftains.
+Since Esau married into the Canaanite family of Seir, settling in his hill country in the south, the text records the sons of Seir, “the inhabitants of the land” (Gen. 36:20).

-What does this phrase, “the inhabitants of the land,” mean?
-As the Talmud humorously asks: Did everyone else live in the sky, and only Seir’s clan lived in the land?
+Why does the Torah refer to them as “the inhabitants of the land"?
+We could ask humorously, as the Talmud does: Did everyone else live in the sky and only Seir’s clan lived in the land?

-The simple explanation is that Seir and his family were the original residents of that region, before Esau arrived.
-The Talmud, however, chose a different interpretation.
-According to Rabbi Yochanan, these Canaanites were true inhabitants of the land, for they were unparalleled experts in farming the land.
-They had an amazing sense of which crops were best suited for which fields.
+The simple explanation is that Seir and his family were the original residents of the region.
+But the Talmud opted for a different interpretation: these Canaanites were true inhabitants of the land.
+They were unparalleled experts in farming, having acquired a remarkable knowledge of which crops were best suited for each type of soil.

-God meant for mankind to work the land, “to till the ground from whence he was taken” (Gen. 3:23).
-But acquiring an intimate knowledge of the land and its qualities requires sincere dedication to this area of study.
-How could human society gain the necessary skills to work the land when occupied with higher, spiritual goals?
-In order that the agricultural pioneers be successful, they needed to be unburdened by spiritual pursuits.
+God meant for man to work the land, “to till the ground from which he was taken” (Gen. 3:23).
+But acquiring an intimate knowledge of the land requires tenacious dedication to this area of study.
+How could humanity gain the necessary skills to work the land when occupied with higher spiritual goals?
+The pioneers of agriculture would only succeed if undistracted by other pursuits.

-Therefore, these ‘first settlers’ (as Rabbi Yochanan explained the verse, “boundaries that the first settlers established” (Deut.
-19:14)) worked and tilled the land before the light of Torah was revealed in the world.
-This way, they could invest all of their efforts in connecting with the earth.
+These “first settlers” (Deut.
+19:14) tilled the land before the light of Torah was revealed in the world.
+Without higher aspirations, they could invest all of their energies to the study of agriculture and farming.
 The Canaanites were truly “inhabitants of the land.”
-The depth of their ties to the land enabled them to establish the foundations of an agrarian society, and prepare a solid economic basis for future — and more spiritually advanced — generations.
+Their ties to the land enabled them to establish the foundations of agrarian society.
+This prepared a solid economic basis for future — and morally superior — generations.

-Their mastery of horticulture was so complete that, besides discovering general principles, they acquired a detailed knowledge of the best conditions for each crop.
-But why does the Talmud specifically mention their cultivation of olives, grapes, and figs?
+Their mastery of agriculture included detailed knowledge of the optimal conditions for each crop.
+Interestingly, the Talmud cites their cultivation of three crops: olives, grapes, and figs.

-This intense connection to the land, of course, was not an end to itself.
-It was only a preparatory phase that set the stage for a more advanced society.
-These ancient agronomists were replaced, and ‘freed’ of their holdings, as the Talmud (Shabbat 85a) explains,
+Of course, the Canaanites’ deep connection to the land was not an end to itself.
+They set the stage for a more advanced society.
+These ancient agronomists were “relieved” of their holdings, as the Talmud writes,

-Humanity was not to remain forever mired in earthiness.
-Lowly souls were created in order to establish a stable agricultural economy, but these souls were not meant to possess the land for all generations.
-They formed the foundation, upon which a much greater building was erected.
-As human society became more refined, it lost these deep ties to the physical land.
+Humanity was not meant to be forever mired in earthiness.
+An idolatrous and immoral society established a thriving agricultural economy, but it was not meant to possess the land for all generations.
+As human civilization advanced, it lost these deep, primal ties to the soil.
 The artificial freedom of a base, earthy culture is a freedom that brings with it exile, as it is superseded by a society with higher goals and moral standards.

 (Adapted from Ein Eyah vol. II, pp. 165-166)